Cape Dory 28 Sailboats for Sale

 Where they're listed

-Cape Dory 28 listings span 1 country.
-United States leads with 16 listings.
+Cape Dory 28 listings appear across 1 country.
+United States has the most listings with 18.

 Median ask by country